jeannekamikaze/Spear/README.md

 * Assets backed up by Resource for automatic (and optionally, manual) deletion.

 ### Collision
-* Simple collision library featuring AABBs and bounding spheres (more to come).
+* Simple collision library featuring AABBs and bounding circles.

 ### OpenGL
-* High level OpenGL >=3 wrappers.
+* OpenGL >=3 wrapper library.
 * OpenGL resources (VAOs, buffers, textures, etc.) backed up by Resource for automatic (and optionally, manual) deletion.

 ### Math
-* Vectors, matrices, quaternions, cameras, etc.
+* Vectors, matrices, quaternions, cameras, segments, rays, etc.
-* The Spatial type class for objects that can be moved around in 3D space.
+* The Spatial2 and Spatial3 type classes for objects that can be moved around in 2D and 3D space, respectively.

 ### Render
 * Static and vertex-animated model resources, compiled into a VAO for efficient rendering.